qmk/qmk_firmware/Home.md

 # Quantum Mechanical Keyboard Firmware

 You have found the QMK Firmware documentation site.
-This is a keyboard firmware based on the [tmk_keyboard firmware](http://github.com/tmk/tmk_keyboard) ([view differences](Differences-from-TMK)) with some useful features for Atmel AVR controllers, and more specifically, the [OLKB product line](http://olkb.com), the [ErgoDox EZ](http://www.ergodox-ez.com) keyboard, and the [Clueboard product line](http://clueboard.co/).
+This is a keyboard firmware based on the [tmk\_keyboard firmware](http://github.com/tmk/tmk_keyboard) \([view differences](Differences-from-TMK)\) with some useful features for Atmel AVR controllers, and more specifically, the [OLKB product line](http://olkb.com), the [ErgoDox EZ](http://www.ergodox-ez.com) keyboard, and the [Clueboard product line](http://clueboard.co/).
 It has also been ported to ARM chips using ChibiOS.
 You can use it to power your own hand-wired or custom keyboard PCB.

 # Getting started

-Before you are able to compile, you'll need to install an environment for AVR development.
+Before you are able to compile, you'll need to install an environment for AVR or ARM development.
 You'll find the instructions for any OS below.
 If you find another/better way to set things up from scratch, please consider [making a pull request](https://github.com/qmk/qmk_firmware/pulls) with your changes!

 * [Build Environment Setup](Build-Environment-Setup)
 * [QMK Overview](QMK-Overview)

 # Configuring QMK Firmware

 The QMK Firmware can be configured via the `keymaps` array data.
 For simply generating a [basic keycode](Keycodes), you add it as an element of your `keymaps` array data.
 For more complicated actions, there are more advanced keycodes that are organized carefully to represent common operations, some of which can be found on the [Key Functions](Key-Functions) page.

 For more details of the `keymaps` array, see [Keymap Overview](Keymap) page.